Who is Oliver Oakes? Everything you need to know about Alpine F1's new team principal

 His management journey began with Team Oakes Racing, a karting outfit that nurtured some of the sport's notable talents, including the likes of Callum Ilott, Marcus Armstrong, and Nikita Mazepin.

-In 2015, Oakes elevated his operation to the single-seater ranks, forming Hitech Grand Prix as a successor to Hitech Racing which was initially founded by David Hayle in 2003.
+In 2015, Oakes elevated his operation to the single-seater ranks, forming Hitech Grand Prix as a successor of the Hitech Racing that was initially founded by David Hayle in 2003.

 The team's success story is intertwined with the support of Dmitry Mazepin and his company Uralkali, a partnership that, while controversial in recent years due to Russia's invasion of Ukraine, contributed to Hitech's rise.